 Mini Bio (1)

 Brigitte Bardot was born on September 28, 1934 in Paris, France.
 Her father had an engineering degree and worked with his father in the family business.
-Her mother was 14 years younger than Brigitte's father and they married in 1933.
 Brigitte's mother encouraged her daughter to take up music and dance, and she proved to be very adept at it.
 By the time she was 15, Brigitte was trying a modeling career, and found herself in the French magazine "Elle".
 Her incredible beauty readily apparent, Brigitte next tried films.
 In 1952, she appeared on screen for the first time as Javotte Lemoine in Crazy for Love (1952).
 Two more films followed and it was also the same year she married Roger Vadim.
-The two had known each other years earlier and she wanted to marry him when she was 17, but her parents quashed any marriage plans until she turned 18.
-The union lasted only five years.
+She wanted to marry him when she was 17, but her parents quashed any marriage plans until she turned 18.
+The union lasted less than four years.

 Capitalizing on her success in French films, Brigitte made her first American production in Act of Love (1953) with Kirk Douglas, but she continued to make films in France.
 Brigitte's explosive sexuality took the United States by storm, and the effect she had on millions of American men who had not seen a woman like her in a long, long time--if ever--was electric.
 Rise to the phrase "sex kitten" and fascination of her in the United States consisted of magazines photographs and dubbed over French films--good, bad or indifferent, her films drew audiences--mainly men--into theaters like lemmings.
 In 1965, she appeared as herself in the American-made Dear Brigitte (1965) with James Stewart (she only appeared in one scene).